 - Wild Card - A card that substitutes for any card value, commonly found in a game of Poker or Video Poker.

-- Withdrawal Methods - The payment methods that players can use in order to withdraw their winnings.
+- Withdrawal Methods - The payment options that players can use in order to withdraw their winnings.
 These can vary depending on the players country and the casino itself and we have a complete guide to different deposit and withdrawal methods so check it out.

 There are so many casino phrases these days, even we find it hard to keep up!
 But the likelihood is that you’ll go and play your favourite games and only need to know some of this casino terminology, but if you ever were to come across gambling words you’ve never seen before then our extensive list should help you out!